Child & Youth Worker Support

 What You Can Expect

-Getting to Know You: We begin with a comprehensive assessment to understand your child's unique needs, family dynamics, and goals.
+We begin with a comprehensive assessment by one of our Therapists to understand your fam's unique needs, family dynamics, and goals.

-Your Personalized Plan: Based on what we learn, we develop a customized support plan that addresses your specific challenges and builds on your family's strengths.
+Based on what we learn, we develop a customized support plan that addresses your specific challenges and builds on your family's strengths.

-Collaborative Care: We work closely with parents, teachers, and other professionals involved in your child's care to ensure consistent support across all environments.
+We work closely with parents, teachers, and other professionals involved in your child's care to ensure consistent support across all environments.

-Ongoing Support: Regular check-ins help us track progress and adjust strategies as your family grows and changes.
+Regular check-ins help us track progress and adjust strategies as your family grows and changes.

 If you're wondering whether Child and Youth Worker support might be a good fit for your family, we invite you to reach out for a consultation.
 We'll talk about your family's specific needs and help determine if in-home support aligns with your goals.